svagner/TerminatorTriggers/README.md

 Actions:
 - input [some text] - insert line defined in input derective
 - exec [command with arguments] - exec command and input last line of stdout to terminal.
 Be aware: new line of stdout will be removed
+- keepass - open keepass dialog for select password (with search)

 Configuration example: